Victims of Communism Memorial Foundation: History

 In 1991, Republican Senator Steve Symms and Representative Dana Rohrabacher introduced concurrent resolutions in the United States Congress urging the construction of "an International Memorial to the Victims of Communism at an appropriate location within the boundaries of the District of Columbia and for the appointment of a commission to oversee the design, construction and all other pertinent details of the memorial."

 In 1993, Rohrabacher and fellow Republican Senator Jesse Helms sponsored amendments to the FRIENDSHIP Act of 1993 which authorized such construction.
 The act was signed into law by Democratic President Bill Clinton on December 17, 1993.
 It cited "the deaths of over 100,000,000 victims in an unprecedented imperial holocaust" and resolved that "the sacrifices of these victims should be permanently memorialized so that never again will nations and peoples allow so evil a tyranny to terrorize the world."

 According to Title IX, Section 905 of Public Law 103–199, an independent organization was to be established to construct, maintain, and operate the Victims of Communism Memorial in Washington, D.C., as well as to collect the contributions for the establishment of the memorial and to encourage the participation of all groups suffered under Communist regimes.
 In 2007, the foundation completed the Victims of Communism Memorial, which was dedicated by Republican President George W. Bush.
-In 2016, the foundation released a list of 51 prisoners of conscience in Cuba just before Democratic President Barack Obama visit and meeting with Cuban leader Raúl Castro.
+In 2016, the foundation released a list of 51 prisoners of conscience in Cuba just before Democratic President Barack Obama's visit and meeting with Cuban leader Raúl Castro.
 In 2020, the organization released a report alleging organ harvesting from Falun Gong practitioners and Uyghurs in China.
+The foundation includes deaths from COVID-19 as victims.

+In August 2026, the foundation was declared an undesirable organization in Russia.

 Programs

 Victims of Communism Memorial

-The memorial was dedicated on June 12, 2007, the 20th anniversary of Republican President Ronald Reagan's Tear down this wall! speech in Berlin.
+The memorial was dedicated on June 12, 2007, the 20th anniversary of Republican President Ronald Reagan's "Tear down this wall!" speech in Berlin.
 The unveiling of the statue in Washington DC earned international press attention.

 The land was a gift of the National Park Service, and the remaining cost, over $1 million, was raised from private sources.
 Sculpted by Thomas Marsh, it is a 10-foot bronze replica of the Papier-mâché Goddess of Democracy statue made by student democracy protesters leading up to the Tiananmen Square massacre in 1989.